 A meeting will be offered in this letter to discuss support that could be offered for the student.
-The most appropriate member of the College staff will lead this meeting depending on the circumstances of the child and family.
+The most appropriate member of the College staff will lead this meeting depending on the circumstances of the child and family for example Head of School or SEN Team.